avifoxi/impj_ride4reform_fundraising_app/TODOS/march_17.md

 DOING

+prp => mailing address crud for user ui
+	links are up, but not functional

+prp show page
+	- allow current_user == prp to edit content

 TODO

-in seeds --> create receipts on successful donation
+Build out admin functions -- allow admin to manually create / edit / destroy users and associated tables, admin export of data, manually add donations for checks received

 allow admin to send batch emails

 rider/:id/donations --- table with tools for rider to access + maintain relationships with

-Build out admin functions -- allow admin to manually create / edit / destroy users and associated tables, admin export of data, manually add donations for checks received

 multi-year riders-- integrating this to sign-up path, and adding link for rider to register for new ride from their prp page

-prp => mailing address crud for user ui
-	links are up, but not functional

-prp show page
-	- allow current_user == prp to edit content

 ryr_registration_payment --
 	add cc_info validations as in donation pyament